DylanM05/comp214_group_project/README.md

 cd Client && npm install
 cd ../server && npm install

+#Place .env file sent on teams in server directory before running, or you will get errors#

 then run this to run the server & client cd ../Client npm run dev